 The A3000 is nothing more than a rather appealing sensor upgrade to the NEX range, accidentally fitted into a NEX-3 body, dressed in a hollow plastic sumo suit.
 In Spain you can see parades with impressive giants, twice life size, concealing a very strong young man who can make them dance.
 That’s rather what the A3000 is like.

 On an iMac 27″ screen you will see the NEX-5n and A3000 precisely life size.
 The front face of the mounts has been aligned.

 My photograph doesn’t just show the relative sizes of the 5-series NEX body and the A3000 together.
 I have positioned the front face of the lens mounts to coincide.
 This enables you to see how much space is wasted BEHIND the sensor in the A3000.
 There should be no cooling problems for extended video shooting with so much air circulation!
-The A3000 has no focal plane index mark to show where the sensor actually sits inside the body but it’s ahead of the middle of the 38mm thick body, as the mount to sensor distance is 18mm leaving 20mm behind it.
+The A3000 has an focal plane index mark to show where the sensor actually sits inside the body (right hand end) but it’s ahead of the middle of the 38mm thick body, as the mount to sensor distance is 18mm leaving 20mm behind it.

 The whole body, though it can claim to be small by SLR standards and therefore get a ‘smallest lightest’ accolade, is just a big plastic skin inside which the intestines of a much smaller NEX have been concealed.
 You get the same 3-inch rear screen, though without any kind of articulation or touch function and only 230,000 pixels like much earlier generation cameras.